s-doti/baby-sepl/README.md

 Also, see the [baby-ginfer](https://github.com/s-doti/baby-ginfer) (graph inference) library which is built on this baby as well.

-I hope it is possible to see from here, albeit requires some imagination, how the more mature version of this baby supports advanced control features, such as:
+See the more [mature](https://github.com/s-doti/sepl) version of this library for a more in-depth review of the concept, as well as additional features such as:
 - Write once, execute in any style - blocking/async, distributed, etc.
 - Pause/resume
 - DR
 - Flow debugger
+- And more...

 ## Usage